THIS EVENT HAS BEEN CANCELLED

 The Ridge - Benefiting the Bay Area Ridge Trail Council

 Welcome to The Ridge event produced by Pacific Coast Trail Runs.
 If you were lucky enough to run in 2017 & 2018, then you will probably be the first one to sign up this year.
 This event was an instant classic in the Bay Area trail running scene.
-Like last year, we will feature "point-to-point" events and run from south to north from Baker Beach to Stinson Beach for the finish - 60K/37K from Baker Beach to Stinson Beach and the 23K from Tennessee Valley to Stinson Beach.
-All will enjoy a glorius summertime beach finish with the amazing post race bbq celebration you know so well.
+Like last year, we will feature "point-to-point" events and run from south to north from Baker Beach to Stinson Beach for the finish - 60K/37K from Baker Beach to Stinson Beach.
+The 23K will be an "out and back"course from Stinson Beach.
+All will enjoy a glorious summertime beach finish with the amazing post-race bbq celebration you know so well.

 Become a Member of the Bay Area Ridge Trail

 - Did you know that you can become a member, donate, and get involved with the Bay Area Ridge Trail?